Translating Your Immigration Documents into English

 You must submit this certification letter with the translations and photocopies of the untranslated documents.

 I, [full name], certify that I am [fluent or conversant] in English and [foreign language], and that the above/attached document is an accurate translation of the enclosed document titled [name of document].

 [Translator’s Full Name]

-To ensure accuracy and avoid complications with your marriage-based green card application, it’s generally best to seek the services of a reputable and professional translator, preferably one who is experienced in translating documents for immigration purposes.
-Again, Boundless does not currently provide such services.
+To ensure accuracy and avoid complications with your family-based or marriage-based green card application, it’s generally best to seek the services of a reputable and professional translator, preferably one who is experienced in translating documents for immigration purposes (see our preferred provider below).
+Learn more about Boundless Partners here.